pblin/re-datamarket-mvp/README.md

 - React Front-End
 - Solidity Code for Smart Contract Deployment

-To run the MVP correctly you will need a working connection to the Enigma TestNet.

 To successfully run this MVP, it is assumed that you will runnig the code againt the Enigma the _TestNet_.

 **CLONE and RUN the ENIGMA DOCKER NETWORK ( TESTNET )**